The Suzannah – FAQ’s

 My book was published before, but now I have my rights back, can I enter that book?

-Sorry, but no. We want every entry on the same playing field and a previously published book has the benefit of a professional editor.
+Sorry, but no. We want every entry on the same playing field and a previously-published book could have the benefit of a professional editor.
+And, it’s not fair to the other writers, even if you haven’t been professionally edited.

 I’m outside the US and Canada.
 Can I enter?